cookieclicker123/tanooki-copilot/README.md

 ### Swap in queries such as the following to test the tv_model against base llama3.2:3B.

+ - "How is ADR (Automated Dialogue Replacement) typically handled in TV post-production? please provide actionable steps and expert insight sections at the end , as well as a realistic scenario where i would use it"
+How is ADR (Automated Dialogue Replacement) typically handled in TV post-production? please provide actionable steps and expert insight sections at the end , as well as a realistic scenario where i would use it
  - "In a distributed remote post-production workflow with multiple editors and colorists, how do you handle timecode drift in multi-camera footage while maintaining accurate sync across HDR and SDR deliverables?
 What tools and pipeline adjustments would you recommend to minimize issues?"

  - "In a multi-location shoot where teams are using both RED and ARRI cameras, how do you maintain timecode sync across devices, especially when there is no master clock available?
 What post-production tools can align metadata for such footage, and what are their limitations?"